HansFeddersen/Final_project/README.md

 ## Reason for Selecting Topic

 * Machine learning models can help improve direct marketing campaigns from a bank to target potential future customers
-* This information can be used by other banks or businesses to determine the efficency of diferrent direct marketing campaigns.
+* This information can be used by other banks or businesses to determine the efficency of diferrent direct marketing campaigns

 ## Description of the Data Source